evoteum/kubernetes-lab-services/README.md

 [//]: # (OPTIONAL IF documentation repo)
 [//]: # (ELSE REQUIRED)

+Nothing to install, everything runs through ArgoCD.

 ## Usage
 [//]: # (REQUIRED)
 [//]: # (Explain what the thing does.
 Use screenshots and/or videos.)

+To deploy a new helm service, add it to helm-charts.yaml.

 [//]: # (Extra sections)
 [//]: # (OPTIONAL)